sampotts/safari-cookie-poc/readme.md

 # Safari Cookie PoC

+## Instructions

+- Setup the repo as below
+- Visit http://example2.com to get issued the test cookie (this is required for Safari)
+- Visit http://example1.com to check if the cookie is sent for the `<iframe>` and XHR request

+It seems to be time based so it may be that you need to wait to see the issue.

 ## Setup

 You need to setup two virtual hosts in whichever web server you use with the domains: